PebbleKat/retrobot/README.md

 Help file to explain all commands and how to give feedback.

-To make a positive remark, start your message with `+`.
-Negative or needs improvement, start with `-`.
-For questions or ideas, start your messsage with a `?`
+To make a positive remark, start your message with +.
+Negative or needs improvement, start with -.
+For questions, start your messsage with a ?, ideas start with !, and if you want to give props to a teammate start it with *.

 You can put multiple pieces of feedback in one message if you'd rather not print each thought on a new line.